 Management at the London School of Economics and Political Science.
 Edgar has a BSc (Econ.) and PhD in Information Systems, both from the LSE.
-He is the co-editor of Information Technology and People, Senior Editor for the Journal of Information Technology AIS and Transactions of Replication Research.
+He is the co-editor of Information Technology and People, Senior Editor for the Journal of Information AIS Technology and Transactions Replication Research.
 He has served as research co-chair for the European Conference on Information Systems and track co-chair for the International Conference on Information Systems, and was previously an associate editor for the European Journal of Information Systems and MIS Quarterly.